Afterschool Development Working Groups

-Afterschool Development Working Groups (ADWG) are held in Newark, Chicago and Dallas, and they give those involved a forum in which they can share challenges, make connections and deepen their understanding of Afterschool Development as an “other than school” strategy for social transformation in America.
+Afterschool Development Working Groups (ADWG) are typically held in Newark, Chicago and Dallas, but are now virtual and open to anyone who is interested.
+They give those involved a forum in which they can share challenges, make connections and deepen their understanding of Afterschool Development as an “other than school” strategy for social transformation in America.

 “My work is all about elevating the opportunities available and working with folks to make those connections.”

 “Development means meeting young people where they are, no matter where it is.
 We must inspire confidence in growth.”

 “The Afterschool Development movement needs to be acknowledged as a system of education and given the same support, the same advocacy and the same intention as schools.”

 “The Afterschool Development movement is helping young people develop into something bigger and better, giving them a space in which they can dare to dream, and then see those dreams realized in tangible ways.”